 What Are You Reading?

-To participate, all you will need to do is check the appropriate box on your MSA registration form and name a book you might be interested in presenting.
-MSA registration will begin mid-April; look for announcements at that time.
-Please note that you will have to register by 5 September to be included in "What Are You Reading?"
+To participate, simply check the appropriate box during the registration process and name a book you would be interested in presenting.
+Please note that you will have to register by September 15, 2021, to sign up for a “What Are You Reading?” session.

-You will be notified of the time and location of your forum in early October.
-There is no need to submit any proposal or paper in connection with this event, nor do you need to contact your moderator in advance.
-Simply check the box, receive notice of your time and location, and show up ready to share a book!
-Given the uncertain supply of moderators, places are limited and will be distributed on a first-come, first-served basis.
+You will be notified of the time and location of your session in October.
+There is no need to submit any proposal or paper in connection with this event; nor do you need to contact your moderator in advance.
+Simply check the box, receive notice of your time and location, and come to the conference prepared to share a book!
+Given the uncertain supply of moderators as well as available meeting rooms, places are limited and will be distributed on a first-come, first-served basis.